utshomax/postman-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 ### Requesting to add a collection from the API Builder

 [Collection Editors](/docs/collaborating-in-postman/roles-and-permissions/#collection-roles) can request to add collections to your Private API Network from the API Builder.

-After a collection is added, you can select the collection in the left sidebar to view its documentation.
-In the documentation, select **Try Request** next to a request to open it in a new tab.
-If a request has a saved example, you can also select **Try Example** to open the example in a new tab.

 1. Open the collection you want to add to the Private API Network.
 1. In the collection overview, select **Request to Add to API Network**.